Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 17. Teach your kids to be entrepreneurs.

 How many of us had lemonade stands growing up?
 Some may have mowed lawns or washed cars for extra money.
 Teach your children how to run a small business for some of their own pocket money.

 18. Rediscover the library.

-I love the library.
-And they have some great resources for kids like reading clubs, board game clubs, and movie rentals.
+I love the local library.
+And they have great resources for kids, like reading clubs, board game clubs, and movie rentals.

-Our Children’s Librarian has a lot of knowledge about rockest, so he puts a demonstration on often during the summer.
+Our Children’s Librarian has a lot of knowledge about rockets, so he puts a demonstration on often during the summer.
 They also have exhibits, too.
-Last summer, we had moon rocks on loan from NASA!
+One summer, we had moon rocks on loan from NASA!

 19. Try a day trip.

-We love to go for a ride, pack a picnic lunch, and do a little exploring in our back yard (or just a few hours away).
+We love to go for a ride, pack a picnic lunch, and explore in our backyard (or just a few hours away).
 It’s great to find some cool local stores to walk around in or a lake to wade in.

 We also love to find the old covered bridges.
-There are many of them in Vermont, which is pretty close to home for us.
-I would like to take our boat out in Lake Champlain this summer.
+There are many of them in Vermont, which is close to home for us.
+I would like to take our boat out to Lake Champlain this summer.